 Is your anxiety causing a real problem in your life?
-Is it robbing you of the chance to just enjoy your experiences?
+Is it robbing you of the chance to just enjoy things?

 A “yes” answer to these questions is not surprising, because anxiety can be quite severe and disabling.
 And others in your life who do not suffer from anxiety may not be able to understand, making you feel further anxious and isolated.